Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Your child has a fracture (break) in his or her femur (thighbone).
+Your child has a break (fracture) in his or her thighbone (femur).
 The femur is a strong bone and is very hard to break.
 So a femur fracture is often the result of great force during severe trauma (such as a car accident, bad fall, or serious sports injury).
 Your child may have already been seen in an emergency room for initial treatment for the fracture.
 But further treatment is needed to help the leg heal.
-A child with a femur fracture is likely to be referred to an orthopaedic surgeon (a surgeon specializing in bone and joint problems).
+A child with a femur fracture is likely to be referred to an orthopedic surgeon (a surgeon specializing in bone and joint problems).

 A bone can break in many ways.
 Here are some fracture types you may hear about:

 Displaced fracture.
 The broken bone ends don't line up).